DonggiChae/sto_project/README.md

 # Next Step

+1. use Oracle

+    [Offering part]
-1. Plan to use Oracle to allow only whitelisted accounts to trade.
+    - to allow only whitelisted accounts to trade.
+    - for the part that links the real value of the real thing.

+    [Market part]
-2. Plan to allow price fluctuations triggered by Oracle to make it possible to change the price of assets.
+    - to allow price fluctuations triggered by Oracle to make it possible to change the price of assets.

+2. add Trust part

+    - to keep the token, the result of the STO's issuance to protect the trustless.
+    There is a question of what is the right price.
+    When the issuer and distributor have the token, the trust company will be implemented to solve the trust problem